 Isopods are an evolutionary marvel in terms of what they can survive on.
+Nutritional values of isopods demonstrates their importance beyond survival, including their role in the ecosystem as natural recyclers.
 Like so many small critters in nature, they feed on the detritus of other living things.
 Moving through their world helping clean up the mess left by animals, plants, and everything else.

 Even more importantly they can tell what’s good for them from a distance.
 Chemical receptors allow them to judge if a foodstuff is worth the journey without leaving their hiding spot.